zilliztech/zdoc/docs/tutorials/payment-billing/subscribe-on-azure-marketplace.md

 ## Update Azure Marketplace subscription{#update-azure-marketplace-subscription}

 After successfully subscribing from Azure Marketplace, you can always update your subscription at any time that you see fit.
-More specifically, you can either change the Azure Marketplace account used for the subscription to another one or switch your payment method from a GCP Marketplace subscription to a credit card.
+More specifically, you can either change the Azure Marketplace account used for the subscription to another one or switch your payment method from an Azure Marketplace subscription to a credit card.

 ### Change Azure Marketplace subscription{#change-azure-marketplace-subscription}